► Porsche’s electrification plans explained

-‘We have a very clear strategy for the next 10 to 15 years in the transition period,’ Oliver Blume, Porsche’s CEO, told CAR at the launch of the Taycan, ‘we go for three engine options: we’ll continue with our petrol engines like our 911 and continue to improve them even more, then we continue with our very successful hybrid cars and think about engineering a performance hybrid.’
+Oliver Blume, Porsche’s CEO, told CAR Magazine: ‘We have a very clear strategy for the next 10 to 15 years in the transition period.
+We go for three engine options: we’ll continue with our petrol engines like our 911 and continue to improve them even more, then we continue with our very successful hybrid cars and think about engineering a performance hybrid.’

 Porsche Taycan: the brand’s first full EV

-‘This combination to use the platform of the base Taycan for a car which you can use for all your own sports interests and for going off-road: there’s a very real combination’, said Blume.
+Blume talked us through the thinking behind the Taycan’s broad model range, focusing on the importance of appealing to a broad range of buyers.
+He said: ‘This combination to use the platform of the base Taycan for a car which you can use for all your own sports interests and for going off-road: there’s a very real combination.’

 The Macan goes full electric

 Remember Porsche’s stake in Rimac?
 The Taycan didn’t benefit from it because it had already been signed off by the time the deal was closed.
 However, the next Macan will take full advantage of the Croatian firm’s expertise.